ScienceStacks/SciSheets/README.md

 - limited ability to express calculations because formulas are limited to using a few hundred or so functions provided by the spreadsheet system
 (or specially coded macros).

-SciSheets is a new spreadsheet system that is developing several features to address these shortcomings:
+SciSheets is a new spreadsheet system that is addressing these shortcomings.
+The SciSheet philosophy is that spreadsheets should provide the scalability, readability, and reuse of programs without sacrificing the conceptually simple approach to calculations.
+Key features of SciSheets include:
 - formulas that are Python expressions or scripts to improve expressiveness and access to complex computations in Python packages;
 - exporting spreadsheets as standalone Python programs to improve scalability and enable reuse of spreadsheet calculations in other spreadsheets and programs; and